mirasmitty/Project_Zillow/README.md

 # `Deal or No Deal?`
 ## Zillow Price Cut Prediction Introduction

-This machine learning project develops three distinct models aimed at predicting the percentage of price reduction that a listed house in Detroit is likely to undergo based on its duration on the market (in weeks).
-The analysis utilizes publicly accessible Zillow data, which has been previously processed by Zillow and is updated on a weekly basis.
-The focus of the models is on 315 weeks of data specifically from Detroit, identified by the ID 394532.
-However, it was found that two of the provided weeks lacked data & therefore, were deemed as Null.
+Our machine learning project develops 3 different models aimed at predicting the percentage of price reduction that a listed house in Detroit is likely to undergo based on its duration on the market (in weeks).
+This analysis utilizes publicly accessible Zillow data, which has been previously processed by Zillow and is updated on a weekly basis.
+The models focus on the 315 weeks of data specifically from Detroit, identified by the ID 394532.
+However, two of the provided weeks lacked data & were deemed as Null.
 After removing the weeks of April 11, 2020, & September 9, 2021, the machine learning models were trained using 313 weeks of data from Detroit.
 * [Advanced-Regression-Analysis] reference found on GitHub and available for other's to learn from according to (2021) MIT License

 [Advanced-Regression-Analysis]: https://github.com/tatha04/Housing-Prices-Advanced-Regression-Techniques/blob/main/Housing.ipynb